 “I’ve never been sure how I feel about laughing at an addict’s behavior.
 I’m not normally one of those guys who looks to closely to enjoy an uncomfortable situation, and his performance is always enjoyable.
 But I can never get past the incredible sadness of Frank Gallagher’s situation (which is probably Macy’s intent) so I never laugh with him.
 Thus it’s difficult to give it my vote.
 That may sound hypocritical, and I can live with that.
 And from a purely predictive point of view, I don’t think he has a shot to win.”

-Okay…uh…with the exception of “Veep”, these are NOT the best comedy ensembles…not by a long shot.
+Again with the “Orange”.
 Here is a partial list of better ensembles:

 - “Better Things”

 - “Brooklyn Nine Nine”

 - “Silicon Valley”

 Hell, even “Ballers” had a more consistent cast than “Orange”, and I hate that show.

 Smart, clever, witty and spit-take inducing, they all more than deserved to be recognized by our Union.
 But, alas, we are stuck with “Orange”…so let’s just give it to “Veep” right now, please.